 - Choose whether you wish to record your camera, screen, audio or a combination.
 Recording will start automatically in 3 seconds.

 - Use the recording timer to keep track of how long the recording has been going.
-When you have finished select Done.
-The controller will remain visible on your screen.
+When you have finished select Stop Recording.
+Then, select Yes, Stop it to confirm.

 - You will be given a preview of your recording.
 Click Save and Upload.

 - You can then view your video in the My Media section of DeakinAir.